bigbosstony/N00769714.github.io/README.md

 **Background**

-The problem solved by project is .
+The problem solved by project is to prevent car stolen.
+With this portable tracking device that you can easily install in your car, if your car was stolen, you can track your car using this tracker, and it will have a real time tracking system which you can access on your mobile app.
+This will help the police to catch the thief faster.